-Over here in Canada, we are deep into the Fall season.
+Here in Canada, we are deep into fall.
 The kids and I have been exploring our town by playing Pokémon GO.
 It has been fun discovering new areas.

-Today, I will share some comfort food ideas that will help get you through the brisk fall season.
+Today, I will share some comfort food ideas to help you through the brisk season.

+Vegetable soup provides tons of delicious nutrients and is typically low in calories.
+Soup that contains meat or grains adds bulk, protein, and minerals to make you feel fuller longer.
 Hot soup is a staple for cool weather and an optimal combination of cheap, easy, and nutritious.
-Vegetable soup provides tons of delicious nutrients and is typically low in calories.
-Soup that contains meat or grains add bulk, protein, and minerals to make you feel fuller longer.

 One major drawback of soup is the potential for high sodium and saturated fat content.
-Canned and premade soup is usually loaded with salt to enhance flavor, while creamed, cheesy, and chowder varieties contain higher fat content due to the added milk products.
+Canned and premade soup is usually loaded with salt to enhance flavor, while cream, cheese, and chowder varieties contain higher fat content due to the added dairy products.

 To help control nutritional quality, try making your own from scratch.
-In a quart pot, add a tablespoon of extra virgin olive oil and sauté one half of a diced onion.
-Then, add a diced carrot and diced celery stalk and sauté for about five minutes.
-Once the vegetables are tender, throw in other vegetables such as mushrooms, peas, or corn and pour about two cups of low sodium vegetable stock.
-To bulk up the soup with fiber and protein, add lentils, beans, or hearty grains and shredded or diced meat such as lean chicken, turkey, or beef.
+In a quart pot, add a tablespoon of extra virgin olive oil and saute one-half of a diced onion.
+Then, add a diced carrot and diced celery stalk and saute for about five minutes.
+Once the vegetables are tender, throw in other vegetables, such as mushrooms, peas, or corn, and pour about two cups of low-sodium vegetable stock.
+Add lentils, beans, or hearty grains and shredded or diced meat like lean chicken, turkey, or beef to bulk up the soup with fiber and protein.
 Don’t forget the bay leaf and your favorite combination of spices.

-The basic ingredients for a reliable chili dish are:
+The essential ingredients for a reliable chili dish are: